open-aviation/tangram/docs/plugins/backend.md

 ### Publishing Messages

-You can publish messages from any backend service using the Redis client available in [`tangram.BackendState`][].
+You can publish messages from any backend service using the Redis client available in [`tangram_core.BackendState`][].

 === "Python"